 Money is a tricky topic, but you have to pay attention to it when you’re traveling with a friend.
 For us, we were very attuned to keeping things equal, but we didn’t go crazy over it.
 I’d pay for one round of drinks, she’d pay for the next.
 I’d pay for train tickets, she’d pay for lunch.
-As long as things mostly evened out, we didn’t stop to worry too much about calculating things down to the exact penny (or yen as the case may be!).
+As long as things mostly evened out, we didn’t stop to worry about calculating things down to the exact penny.
 This may not be the best plan for everyone though, and I’d encourage you to figure out what works best for you and your travel companion before embarking on a trip!

 Communication Is Key

 Irene and I already communicated well going into this trip.
 We’ve been telling each other everything (and I mean everything) since just about the first day we met.
-This meant that when I noticed on Day 2 that she was super withdrawn in the morning, I was able to just say, “Yo, lady – are you not a morning person?” instead of spending a week wondering if she was mad at me.
+So when I noticed on our second day that she was super withdrawn in the morning, I was able to just say, “Yo, lady – are you not a morning person?” instead of spending a week wondering if she was mad at me.
 Which would be my normal tendency.
 And it meant she was able to say, “Yo, lady – I am definitely not a morning person.
 I need coffee every morning, even if you don’t.”
-After that, we started every day with coffee for Irene.
-If we hadn’t had that conversation, I’d have spent the week thinking she was mad at me, and she’d have spent the whole week wondering why I never allotted time to find caffeine.
+After that, I made sure to build time into our schedule every morning for Irene to grab coffee.
+If we hadn’t had that conversation, I’d have spent the week thinking she was mad at me, and she’d have spent the whole week wondering why I never allotted time for caffeine.